dpieterse/match2SSO/README.md

 ### Other command line parameters:
 - ```--telescope``` (Abbreviated) telescope name.
 Allows dictionaries in the settings file _set_match2SSO.py_ with different parameter values for different telescopes.
 - ```--logname``` Name of the log file
-- ```--redownload``` Boolean to indicate whether previously downloaded versions of the MPC asteroid database (and comet database) may be used, or whether a new version is to be downloaded.
+- ```--redownload``` Boolean to indicate whether previously downloaded versions of the MPC asteroid database and JPL comet database may be used, or whether a new version is to be downloaded.
 - ```--overwrite``` Boolean to indicate whether files may be overwritten

 ### Multi-processing